DO I NEED MIXING OR MASTERING?

 TO DETERMINE WHICH IS BEST SUITED FOR YOUR PROJECT:

-1. If your project fits any of the following criteria, you most likely need Mixing Work.
+1. If your project fits any of the following criteria, you most likely need Mixing.

-- You have recorded your material, but have not done any editing, EQ work, added effects, or made any adjustments to levels or panning.
+- You have recorded your tracks, but have not done any editing, EQ work, added effects, or made any adjustments to levels or panning.

-- You have recorded your material and done some degree of mixing, but only to achieve a basic mix and you know there is still a good amount of work required to get it to sound the way it should sound.
+- You have recorded your tracks and mixed them to some degree, but only to achieve a basic mix and you know there is still a good amount of mixing required to get it to sound the way it should sound.

-- You've recorded and mixed all your material and feel the final mixdown is fair to good, but you know a lot more can be done to it - you just don't have the time, experience, or equipment to get it there.
+- You've recorded and mixed all your material and believe the final mixdown sounds fair to good, but you know a lot more can be done to it - you just don't have the time, experience, or equipment to get it there.

-2. If you have already done most of the mixing work and now feel the project fits one or more of the following criteria, you may simply need Touch-up Mixing plus Mastering to complete the work.
+2. If you have already done most of the mixing work and now the project fits one or more of these criteria, you may simply need Stems Mastering to complete the work.

 - You feel like the mix is "very close", but there are a few small details you can't quite seem to get to turn out just how you want.